george24601/interview/behavioral_sample.md

 Very hard for me to make snap decisions, because I have to think twice before I can communicate with the supriors.
 In fact, often I force myself to keep my mouth shut, go back to my desk, and write out and formulate my ideas first, before I cam present it to the lead.

-### Describe two examples of good decisions you have made in the last six months.
+### Describe one good decision you have made in the last six months.
 Scenario:
 huge turnover at my last job
 Action: